MilchRatchet/Luminary/README.md

 ```
 mkdir build
-cmake -B ./build -S .
+cmake -B ./build -S . -DLUMINARY_KERNEL_ARCHS=sm_{arch}
 cd build
 make
 ```
+where `arch` is the device architecture to build.
+For example, use `sm_120` to build for consumer Blackwell GPUs.
 If `cmake` fails to find some packages you will have to specify the directory.
 For this look at the `Windows` section.

 # Licence